You are here

 Sponsors will be required to ensure that use of the TGA assessed claim, whether on the label or otherwise, is in accordance with the instrument of authorisation.
 Sponsors will also be required to take steps to ensure that any advertiser of its medicine also ensures that use of the TGA assessed claim is in accordance with the instrument of authorisation.

 Use of the TGA assessed claim otherwise than in accordance with the instrument of authorisation is likely to breach the Therapeutic Goods Act 1989 and the Therapeutic Goods Advertising Code, which may result in criminal and/or civil penalties, and/or cancellation of a medicine from inclusion in the Australian Register of Therapeutic Goods.

 A sponsor seeking to use the TGA assessed claim on its label must submit the label to the TGA for approval prior to including the TGA assessed claim on its label.

 How do I access the TGA assessed claim for my assessed listed or registered complementary medicine?

 If a sponsor wishes to use the TGA assessed claim for a new assessed listed or new registered complementary medicine, they must provide a medicine label with the TGA assessed claim for TGA pre-market approval.
-Sponsors can request the TGA assessed symbol file and usage guidelines by emailing: firstname.lastname@example.org.
+For more information on applying to use the TGA assessed claim, refer to Guidelines for using the TGA assessed claim on medicine labels.

 If a sponsor wishes to use the TGA assessed claim for an existing registered complementary medicine that has undergone a pre-market assessment of efficacy by the TGA, they must have their new label assessed by the TGA before the claim can be used.
 Applications for changes to the medicine label which only relate to the use of the TGA assessed claim can use the 'OT1' code.
 This will attract a RCMC1 application fee – refer to TGA's Schedule of fees and charges.